 These experiences shaped a lot of my childhood and mental development.
 We moved around a lot growing up, and I learned to never get comfortable knowing people.
 I love simple things, like food, beer, and the company of longterm companions, taking road trips, discovering new things about myself.

 When I was twelve years old, my mother introduced me to Stephen King, and well, I haven’t been the same since.
 From a young age, I devoured horror novels and watched every movie I could get my hands on, even working at a video store for two years, which allowed me to ingest films like others breathe air.
 For a long time, I thought I was a visual artist, which proved counterproductive to my early college education, where I changed majors three times, ended up in creative writing, and ultimately dropped out with more student loan debt than any rational person would want.

 I am happily married to one of the most beautiful women alive, and we have two cats named after Lord of the Rings characters and a dog we call The Dingo.

-My first chapbook, Father Figures: autobiographical poems, was released last year to good reviews, and is available at Amazon.
-I have a collection of short stories being released this year as well, from Crow Hollow Books.
+My first chapbook, Father Figures: autobiographical poems, was released in 2014 to good reviews, and is available at Amazon.
+Since that time I have published 15 other collections including a collection of short stories through my independent press Crow Hollow Books.